 - What therapeutic benefits do the approaches provide, and to what end do factors such as assistive technology affect its use?

-I have been researching this somewhat unexplored area of examination using an exploratory case study methodology.
-Although it has been suggested that the most likely educational placement for pupils experiencing PMLD is in a special school, I have not been restricted to this area alone.
-Consequently, data collection has been conducted in one special school, at the home of two home-schooled pupil and at one mainstream school.
+Forget-Me-Not-Productions has been researching this somewhat unexplored area of examination using an exploratory case study methodology.
+I have personally collected data from one special school, from the home of two home-schooled pupil and at one mainstream school.
 I will be reporting my findings via this blog over the next 6 months.

 - Semi-structured digitally recorded interviews with school-based professionals